Exclusive Citizenship Act 2025: What Does This Bill Mean for Americans Living Abroad?

 Who Would Be Affected by the Exclusive Citizenship Act?

-The group potentially impacted by the proposal is large and varied.
+The group potentially affected by the proposal is large and varied.
 It includes:

-• Americans who automatically acquired dual nationality at birth—through parents or place of birth.
+• Americans who automatically acquired another nationality at birth, either through their parents or because they were born in another country.

-• Naturalized Americans who retained their original nationality.
+• Naturalized Americans who retained the nationality of their country of origin.

 • Children with parents of different nationalities.